 Tip of what not to do: If your bat is really stuck to the wheel (like maybe you made a clay pancake to keep it in place), don't, repeating do not, use the fettling knife pry it off.
 It's a recipe for a bent, not so useful fettling tool!

-Rasps have quietly been infiltrating pottery studios all over recently.
+Rasps are popular in today's pottery studios.
 Once you work a rasp, you'll probably wonder how you did without!
 For starters, it's great for the early stages of trimming, when there's lots of excess clay to shave off.
-It's pure magic on rims, particularly slump molded pieces where delicate rims needing clean-up might not survive wood and other tools.
-Also, it's just feels super cool to use, like you've graduated to the big studio!
+It's pure magic on rims, particularly hump molded pieces to clean-up and even out delicate rims.
 Highly recommended.